mannipulator/mannito-farming-integration/custom_components/mannito_farming/README.md

 # Mannito Farming Integration for Home Assistant

-This custom integration allows you to control your ESP32-based Mannito Farming controller through Home Assistant.
+This custom integration allows you to control your Mannito Farming controller through Home Assistant.

 ## Features

-- Control 5 magnetic valves (as switches)
+- **5 Magnetic Valves** - Control water flow with on/off switches
-- Control 10 ventilators with speed control
+- **10 Fans** - Control ventilation with on/off and speed control
-- Control 4 dosing pumps (as switches)
-- Control 1 dimmable light
-- Control 8 power sockets
+- **8 Relays** - Control power outlets/sockets with on/off switches
-- Monitor 2 temperature/humidity sensors
-- Automatic sensor state updates
+- **4 Pumps** - Control liquid pumps with on/off switches
+- **Automatic device discovery** via mDNS/zeroconf (if supported by your controller)
+- **Periodic state updates** to keep Home Assistant in sync with your controller

+## Requirements

+- Home Assistant 2023.7.0 or newer
+- Mannito Farming controller accessible on your local network
+- Network connectivity between Home Assistant and the controller

 ## Installation

+### HACS (Recommended)

+1. Open HACS in your Home Assistant instance
+2. Go to "Integrations"
+3. Click the three dots in the top right corner and select "Custom repositories"
+4. Add the URL to this repository and select "Integration" as the category
+5. Click "Add"
+6. Search for "Mannito Farming" and install it
+7. Restart Home Assistant

+### Manual Installation

 1. Download this repository
 2. Copy the `mannito_farming` folder to your Home Assistant's `custom_components` directory